KIT-ISAS/iviz/iviz/README.md

 * Unity 2019.4 LTS editor on either Windows, Linux, or macOS
 * An iOS or Android device (optional)

 The iviz project has no external dependencies (all required libraries are included), so installing it is just a matter of cloning the repository and launching Unity.
+Make sure that the **Scenes/UI AR** scene is active.

 ## 2. Getting Started